AhmedSeemalK/Enterprise-Inference/ida/README.md

    ##### SSH Key Setup
    - Generate an SSH key pair (if you don't have one already) using the `ssh-keygen` command.
-   - Copy the public key (`id_rsa.pub`) to all the control plane and worker nodes that will be part of the cluster.
+   - Copy the public key (`id_rsa.pub`) to all the control plane and workload nodes that will be part of the cluster.
    - On each node, add the public key to the `authorized_keys` file in the `.ssh` directory of the user account you'll be using to connect to the nodes.
       ```
            echo "<YOUR_PUBLIC_KEY_CONTENTS>" >> ~/.ssh/authorized_keys